Yumurtalı Sandviç

 Chicken sandwich; sliced chicken breast.

-Sosisli sandviç: the Turkish sausage sandwich, a smooth beef or chicken frankfurter assembled into a split roll with ketchup and mustard over the top, hot off the büfe board.
+Sosisli sandviç: a smooth beef or chicken frankfurter slid into a split roll with ketchup and mustard striped over the top, the cheapest hot thing on a Turkish büfe board.

 Söğüş (shredded boiled lamb/veal head meat and tongue) sandwich; traditional, specific cuts.